Lisa W. Wardell

 Wardell earned her bachelor’s degree from Vassar College and her law degree from Stanford Law School.
 She earned her MBA in finance and entrepreneurial management from the Wharton School of Business at the University of Pennsylvania.

-Wardell serves on the Board of Directors for Lowe’s Home Improvement (NYSE: LOW), a Fortune 50 company, as well as THINK450, the innovation engine of the National Basketball Players Association.
-She is also a member of The Business Council, the Executive Leadership Council, CEO Action for Diversity and Inclusion and the Fortune CEO Initiative.
-Among numerous recognitions, she was selected by Black Enterprise magazine as one of the “300 Most Powerful Executives in Corporate America” (2017) and has been featured on Savoy Magazine’sTM Power 300: Most Influential Black Corporate Directors list (2017 and 2016).
+Wardell serves on the boards of American Express (NYSE: AXP), a Fortune 100 company, Lowe’s Home Improvement (NYSE: LOW), a Fortune 50 company, and the National Basketball Players Association (NBPA) Inc. She is also the vice chair, executive committee of The Business Council, and is a member of the Executive Leadership Council, CEO Action for Diversity and Inclusion and the Fortune CEO Initiative.
+Additionally, Lisa has been featured on CNBC as well as in The Wall Street Journal, Washington Post, Business Insider, Cheddar and other publications.